vdutts7/Pacman/README.md

 I'm using the material from Fall 2018 (https://inst.eecs.berkeley.edu/~cs188/fa18/).

-The output of the auto-grader is saved in each project folder as `autograder.out`.
+Each project has his own folder.
+The output of the auto-grader for each project is saved as `autograder.out` inside the corresponding folder.

+I added a `setup.py` file and installed the root folder as a package (in editable mode) with

+    pip install -e .

+I did it for two reasons: 1) it allows me import code from other projects without problems; 2) it improves the integration with my IDE (PyCharm).

 ### Project 1 - Graph search - Implementation Notes